-We supplement Dominick's Dataset with information on the nutrient content (fiber, sugar, and calories) of the cereals from the USDA Nutrient Database for Standard Reference (release SR11, year 1996) and on the type of grains (rice, wheat, corn, and oats) using manufacturers' websites and different websites collecting nutritional information.
+We supplement the Dominick's Dataset with information on the nutrient content (fiber, sugar, fat, protein, and sodium) of the cereals from the USDA Nutrient Database for Standard Reference (release SR11, year 1996) and on the type of grains (rice, wheat, corn, and oats) using manufacturers' websites and different websites collecting nutritional information.
 We also use monthly input prices from the websites indexmundi.com (corn, rice, sugar, and wheat) and macrotrends.net (oats) to construct cost-based instruments.